Information on payment for teaching support roles.

 all students working in a Teaching Support role who reach 90% of the total number of allocated hours MUST report this to the via email email@example.com.

-Although timesheets must be submitted at the end of every week, payments will be made at the end of the month.
-In general, pay day for the University is the 28th of each month; unless it falls on a weekend, in which case it is the Friday preceding the 28th.
+Although your 3.
+Teaching Support Timesheet must be submitted at the end of each week, payments will be made at the end of the month, as per the University’s payment cycle.
+In general, pay day for the University is the 28th day of each month; unless it falls on a weekend, in which case it is the Friday preceding the 28th.
 A list of University payment dates can be found on the Finance Department's web page.
-Payscales can be found here.
+Pay scales can also be found here.

 You can access your payslip electronically via the Employee Self-Service (Online Payslips).
 Please ensure you save a PDF copy of these for your records as you will not have access to them online once your contract has ended.

 For queries about accessing your online payslip, via employee self-service, contact HR Systems team via HR.Systems@ed.ac.uk or telephone: +44 131 650 8126.

 Please note that part-time RAs can be paid by contract and timesheet, as detailed above.
 Full-time RAs are expected to contribute to teaching within the School as part of their contractual obligations and cannot be paid extra for this work.
 You are advised to check on your staff and possible payment status at the time of application, helping to ensure that you don't complete work that subsequently can't be recompensed.
 RAs who do decide to apply for these posts, should firstly check with their PI before committing to this work.